hernangonzalezmoreno/langgraphjs-demos/README.md

 - **Prompt Chaining**: Illustrates how to chain prompts together to create more complex workflows.
 - **Parallelization**: Explains how to run tasks in parallel using LangGraphJS.
 - **Routing**: Demonstrates how to route tasks based on structured output.
+- **Orchestrator-Worker**: Demonstrates parallel task processing where an orchestrator divides work, workers execute concurrently, and a synthesizer combines the results.

 ## Getting Started